Churenji Temple, Yamagata Prefecture – A Michelin-Starred Temple

 Michelin Green Guide is a guidebook which introduces various tourist spots in Japan.

-And Michelin is well-known for its “star ranking” system.
+Michelin is also well-known for its "star ranking" system.

 The premises are filled with many attractive spots and the temple serves as a popular tourist destination.

 Having a two-star rating on Michelin Green Guide, Churenji Temple is a must-visit spot if you're taking a trip to Yamagata.

 Enjoy the video showcasing the attractions of Churenji Temple recommended by Michelin.